danivideda/mnemonic-to-keys-and-addresses/README.md

 <img src="img/accounts-eternl.png" style="width:80%;">

 When using Eternl wallet, you can see the HD Wallets deriviation path on each account; `(m/1852'/1815'/0'), (m/1852'/1815'/1'), and (m/1852'/1815'/2')`

+1. Derive from Master Root Key into Account #0

 ## 🏠 Create Account Addresses – *testnet and mainnet*